MagneticParticleImaging/MPITestImages.jl/README.md

 # MPITestImages.jl

-Test images for evaluating MPI simulation frameworks.
+Package with various test images for working with MPI simulation frameworks.